claroline/Claroline/src/plugin/Claroline/ExampleTextBundle/readme.md

 Where the shortbundle name is your bundle name without 'Bundle'.

+#### note concerning the download

+If your plugin don't catch the download event, a placeholder will be set in the archive.
+The export event is fired for resource whose is_visible field is set to true.

 ### Listener implementation class

 Define your listener class in the *Listener* folder.